 To update an entity, we’ll use the same method that we used when creating the entity. $method=update allows you to update one or more entities in a single POST.
 To do so, you need to pass the __KEY and __STAMP parameters in the object along with any modified attributes.

-In our example, we’re done reading one of the most enduring works of Hemingway: The Old Man and the Sea.
+In our example, we’re done reading one of Hemingway’s most enduring works: The Old Man and the Sea.
 Therefore, we need to change the complete status of the task to true.
 Easy:

 Delete a task